GlobetrotterG/mega-man-memory-game/README.md

 I want to extend my biggest gratitude to the following:

-* Once again, I want to thank my amazing mentor, [Simen Daehlin](www.github.com/Eventyret), whose been very inspiring and motivsting throughout this project.
+* Once again, I want to thank my amazing mentor, [Simen Daehlin](www.github.com/Eventyret), whose been very inspiring and motivating throughout this project.
 This was one of the most challenging projects I've faced, but he gave me the "You can do it!" mindset.
 Fast forward, and now I am able to create this project with his motivation.
 Thank you, Simen!
 * I also want to thank the Code Institute community via Slack.
 We have such an amazing group who shares the same passion and interest in what we do!
 The guys in Slack have been very helpful with any questions I may have, or any students who may have similar questions to me.
 * I want to thank [Capcom](http://www.capcom-europe.com/) for creating a game that made waves in the games industry.
 Without their creation of the Mega Man game, I would have not been able to draw inspiration in creating this project!